moonline/UW.Olivos-Roche/Paper.rst

-Olivos Roche is an inofficial district of Olivos, part of the community Vicente Lopez, Greater Buenos Aires.
+Olivos Roche is an inofficial district of Olivos, part of the community Vicente López, Greater Buenos Aires.
 It is bounded by the highway Panamericana (Acceso Norte), the collector Gobernador Manuel Ugarte, the collector Antonio Malaver and Chacabuco St.